pncln/OpenFFD/readme.md

 ## 📋 Overview

-OpenFFD is a high-performance, open-source framework for advanced Free-Form Deformation (FFD) in computational design and optimization.
-It provides both standard and hierarchical FFD capabilities for precise shape manipulation in aerodynamic optimization, structural analysis, and other engineering design workflows.
+OpenFFD represents a high-performance open-source system which enables advanced Free-Form Deformation (FFD) operations in computational design and optimization.
+The framework provides both standard and hierarchical FFD capabilities which enable precise shape manipulation for applications in aerodynamic optimization and structural analysis as well as other engineering design workflows.

-The software leverages parallel processing for handling large-scale meshes efficiently, making it suitable for industrial-grade CFD/FEA applications and seamlessly integrates with adjoint-based optimization frameworks like OpenFOAM.
+The system uses parallel processing to handle big mesh data sets efficiently which makes it appropriate for industrial CFD/FEA applications and allows integration with adjoint-based optimization frameworks like OpenFOAM.

 <div align="center">
   <img src="https://github.com/pncln/openffd/raw/main/docs/images/hffd1.png" alt="FFD Visualization Example" width="700px">